-A Program Assistant is employed in the pre-departure stage of the Program and travels with the group to the host country.
+A Program Assistant is engaged in the pre-departure stage of the Program and travels with the group to the host country.
 Program Assistants typically contribute 50 hours of service before departure.
-In the host country, Program Assistants often work more than 40 hours per week.
+In the host country, Program Assistants often contribute more than 40 hours per week.

 The duties of a Program Assistant will vary by Program.
 Never assign a task to a Program Assistant unless you are confident that they have been trained to complete the task.
 Sample Program Assistant duties include, but are not limited to, the following:

 - Assist Faculty Directors in coordinating pre-departure or on-site orientation